Testing for Hemophilia

 Another way of testing for hemophilia is PUBS (percutaneous umbilical blood sampling).
 PUBS directly tests the blood of the unborn baby.
 It is done after the 20th week of pregnancy.
 The doctor takes blood from the umbilical vein which runs from the baby to the placenta.
 The test results are ready in just a few days.
 PUBS is usually done after other tests have shown that the baby is a boy.
 This test does not work for all types and levels of hemophilia.

 An ultrasound can be done on the pregnant woman at 12 to 18 weeks.
 The ultrasound gives a picture of the baby inside the womb.
-Sometimes you can see the sex of the baby.
+Sometimes you can confirm the sex of the baby, which can help inform a birthing plan.

 At the birth of a baby who may have hemophilia A, it is possible to test for the disorder using blood from the umbilical cord.
-You should wait to test for hemophilia B if there is a family history of mild hemophilia.
-In that case, the hemophilia B test may not be accurate until the baby is six months old.
+As mentioned, testing for mild hemophilia B will require retesting later after 6 months of age to confirm.

 Special Precautions

 Some couples with family histories of hemophilia may use the knowledge of the baby’s sex to prepare themselves for the child’s potential health problems.
-The person delivering the baby should not use forceps or vacuum suction if the baby might have hemophilia.
-She or he should not try to attach monitors to the baby’s scalp.
-These things could cause bleeding.
+The person delivering the baby should not use forceps or vacuum suction if the baby might have hemophilia (this includes during vaginal and C-section).
+Additionally, they should avoid using monitors placed in the baby’s scalp (fetal scalp electrodes), often used to monitor the baby’s heart rate for distress.
+The fetal scalp electrodes can lead to extracranial hemorrhage or bleeding in the baby’s scalp and the forceps and vacuum extractor can lead to intracranial hemorrhage or bleeding in and around the brain.